Houston's Line of

 Buried: Memorial Oaks Cemetery, Section 7, Plot 61, Space 2

-James Walls died while driving Ambulance 1128 that was struck
+James Walls died while driving Ambulance 1128 which was struck by a

-by a passenger vehicle at the intersection of Chimney Rock Road and
+passenger vehicle at the intersection of Chimney Rock Road and Westheimer

-Westheimer Road.
-At this point in time the Houston Fire Department’s
+Road.
+At this point in time, the Houston Fire Department’s Emergency Medical

 Michael James Ward Jr.